XploitWizer-Community/XploitSPY/README.md

 4. Clone this repository
     - `git clone https://github.com/XploitWizer/XploitSPY.git`

-5. Now change to the server directory and run these commands
+5. Now change to the XploitSPY directory and run these commands
     - `npm install` <- install dependencies
     - `pm2 start index.js` <-- start the script
     - `pm2 startup` <- to run XploitSPY on startup